Dynamic-Capital/Dynamic-Capital/docs/codex_mcp_multi_agent_workflow.md

     asyncio.run(main())
 ```

-Run the script once to verify the server launches:
+Verify that the server launches cleanly:

 ```bash
 python codex_mcp.py
 ```

-You should see `Codex MCP server started.` before the script exits.
-The same MCP server setup is reused in the richer workflows below.
+The script prints `Codex MCP server started.` and exits, confirming the MCP server is ready to reuse in subsequent workflows without reinitializing Codex.

-## Build a single-agent workflow
+## 3. Ship a single-agent workflow

-Enhance `codex_mcp.py` so a Designer agent writes a short game brief and a Developer agent implements the game via Codex MCP.
-The developer saves the finished HTML game to `index.html` in the current directory.
+Extend `codex_mcp.py` so a designer agent writes a short brief and hands it to a developer agent that calls Codex MCP to implement the game.
+Both agents share the same long-lived MCP server, so repeated runs avoid start-up latency.

 ```python
 import asyncio